Leptune/vim-for-coding/README_EN.md

-# Amazing vimrc configuration for coding!
+# Exclusive vimrc configuration for coding developers!

-The VIM configuration has a variety of excited usage!
+This vim configuration comes with a variety of impressive passive and active skills!

 ## If Git is not installed, please install it first.